Apps to Download Before Your Big Trip (And Why to Keep Them Once You’re Back Home)

-For example, the Alaska Airlines app allows you to download your boarding pass onto your phone (via Apple Wallet or Android Pay).
-But even better, apps like this help the day-of travel — if there’s a change in plans (gate change, delay, etc.), Alaska will send a notification with the new information to help you adjust plans.
+For example, the Alaska Airlines app allows you to download your mobile boarding pass onto your phone in mobile wallet (via Apple Wallet or Android Pay).
+But even better, apps like this help the day-of travel — if there’s a change in plans (gate change, delay, etc.), Alaska will send a notification with the new information to help you adjust.

 Why to keep them around post-trip: Airline apps serve as relevant travel companions whether you’re traveling for fun with friends and family, or for work.
 Use them to quickly manage your existing travel, book new travel or check on your loyalty status.